Panel User Guide

 The Services available under the Panel do not include:

-• contractor (non-consultancy) services performed under the supervision of an Agency (except where this is an Associated Output identified prior to entering into a contract)
+• contractor (non-consultancy) services performed under the supervision of an entity (except where this is an Associated Output identified prior to entering into a contract)

 • recruitment or labour hire services